NVQs/VQs - National Vocational Qualifications/Vocational Qualifications

 - advanced apprentices work towards level 3.

 Entry qualifications vary.
 You may have to take an entry or selection test.
-For level 3 you may need GCSEs at grade 4/5 or grade C or equivalent.
+For level 3 you may need GCSEs at grade 4/5 (similar to an old grade C) or equivalent.

 Higher apprentices do a Level 4 NVQ and have usually completed their level 3 NVQ or passed A levels and are looking for an alternative to university.